 The traditional definition of a blog is a website type that is updated very regularly, usually from a personal diary perspective.
-Traditionally the most recent entries published are listed and shown at the top of the blog, and it is an interactive place as readers can make comments and engage with themselves and with the author of the blog.
+Traditionally the most recent entries published are listed and shown at the top of it, and it is an interactive place as readers can make comments and engage with themselves and with the author.

 Static websites are traditionally just that – static.
 But static websites eventually caught up with blogs and today many HTML websites feature updated content daily, personal views and interactivity with help of Facebook comments and such.
 On the other hand blogs themselves have moved more towards traditional websites with improved navigation, functionality, design and content layouts.